cadet/CADET-Core/BUILD-OSX.md

 ## SUNDIALS

 You can either build SUNDIALS yourself or rely on the `hdf5` package of [Homebrew](http://brew.sh/).
+Note that a version <= 3.2.1 is required.

 Obtain SUNDIALS from Homebrew:
 * Open a terminal and execute `brew install sundials`